LeaVerou/brep/README.md

-# name-TBD
+# BAtch Find & Replace

-Ever written some complex find & replace operations in your editor, and wished you could save it for future reference?
+Ever written some complex find & replace operations in a text editor, and wished you could save them somewhere and re-run them in the future, either on the same file or other files?
-This is what Name-TBD exactly does.
+This is what bafr (BAtch Find & Replace) exactly does.

-Write out all find & replace operations in a readable text file and run it through Name-TBD to apply them to your files.
+Write out all find & replace operations in a readable text file and run it through bafr to apply them to your files.
 You can hardcode the file paths in the text file or pass them as arguments to repurpose the same transformation to multiple files.

 ## Syntax

 #### Stripping away matches

-Here is the most basic Name-TBD script that simply strips away all `<br>` tags:
+Here is the most basic bafr script that simply strips away all `<br>` tags:

 ```toml
 [[ replace ]]